awsdocs/amazon-eks-user-guide/doc_source/related-projects.md

 ### AWS controllers for Kubernetes<a name="related-aws-controllers"></a>

-AWS Controllers for Kubernetes allow you to create and manage AWS resources directly from your Kubernetes cluster\.
+With AWS Controllers for Kubernetes, you can create and manage AWS resources directly from your Kubernetes cluster\.
 + Project URL: [https://aws\.github\.io/aws\-controllers\-k8s/](https://aws.github.io/aws-controllers-k8s/)
-+ AWS open source blog: [AWS service operator for Kubernetes now available](http://aws.amazon.com/blogs/opensource/aws-service-operator-kubernetes-available/)
++ AWS open\-source blog: [AWS service operator for Kubernetes now available](http://aws.amazon.com/blogs/opensource/aws-service-operator-kubernetes-available/)

 ### Flux CD<a name="related-flux-cd"></a>

-Flux is a tool that allows you to manage your cluster configuration using Git\.
+Flux is a tool that you can use to manage your cluster configuration using Git\.
 It uses an operator in the cluster to trigger deployments inside of Kubernetes\.
 For more information about operators, see [Awesome Operators in the Wild](https://github.com/operator-framework/awesome-operators) on GitHub\.
 + Project URL: [https://fluxcd\.io/](https://fluxcd.io/)
 + Project documentation: [https://docs\.fluxcd\.io/](https://docs.fluxcd.io/)

 ### CDK for Kubernetes<a name="related-cdk"></a>

-The CDK for Kubernetes \(cdk8s\) lets you define Kubernetes apps and components using familiar programming languages\. cdk8s apps synthesize into standard Kubernetes manifests which can be applied to any Kubernetes cluster\.
+With the CDK for Kubernetes \(cdk8s\), you can define Kubernetes apps and components using familiar programming languages\. cdk8s apps synthesize into standard Kubernetes manifests, which can be applied to any Kubernetes cluster\.
 + Project URL: [ https://cdk8s\.io/](https://cdk8s.io/)
 + Project documentation: [https://github\.com/awslabs/cdk8s/tree/master/docs/getting\-started](https://github.com/awslabs/cdk8s/tree/master/docs/getting-started)
 + AWS containers blog: [Introducing cdk8s\+: Intent\-driven APIs for Kubernetes objects](http://aws.amazon.com/blogs/containers/introducing-cdk8s-intent-driven-apis-for-kubernetes-objects/)